 If you are rendering a Premiere Pro sequence, Adobe Media Encoder will use the GPU render preference you have set for the project.
 All GPU rendering capabilities of Premiere Pro are utilized.
 The limited set of GPU renderable tasks in Adobe Media Encoder is only for renders that originate in Adobe Media Encoder.

-If you are rendering a sequence with native sequence support, the GPU setting in AME is used and the project setting is ignored.
-In this case, all GPU rendering capabilities of Premiere Pro are utilized directly in AME.
+If you are rendering a sequence with native sequence support, the GPU setting in Adobe Media Encoder is used and the project setting is ignored.
+In this case, all GPU rendering capabilities of Premiere Pro are utilized directly in Adobe Media Encoder.

 If your project uses 3rd party VSTs (Virtual Studio plugins), the GPU setting in the project is used.
 The sequence is encoded through headless Premiere Pro just as in earlier versions of Adobe Media Encoder.
 If Enable Native Premiere Pro Sequence Import option is unchecked, headless Premiere Pro will always be used and the GPU setting is used.

 DNxHD MXF OP 1a presets have been renamed to better align with how Avid resolutions are named in other applications.
-Due to this change, DNxHD presets imported from previous versions of AME CC may not match the newer versions.
+Due to this change, DNxHD presets imported from previous versions of Adobe Media Encoder CC may not match the newer versions.